 You may have heard the term "100-year Flood Zone" and thought, "A flood like that only happens once in every one hundred years."
-Unfortunately, that is an old adage and is untrue.
+Unfortunately, that is an adage and is untrue.

-The SFHA (Special Flood Hazard Area) is an area that has a one-percent chance of a flood happening in any given year.
-Put another way, that's a one-in-one hundred chance annually.
+The SFHA (Special Flood Hazard Area) is an area that has a 1% chance of a flood happening in any given year.
+Put another way, that's a 1-in-100 chance annually.

-That means a "One Hundred Year" flood could happen this year, and again next year.
+That means a 100-year flood could happen this year, and again next year.
 It has nothing to do with calendar years.
 The term "100-year flood" is now referred to as the "1% annual chance" flood.